SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.bios.md

 **Type:** void

-On error action, notification of this action is delivered to the sender of a deferred transaction when an objective error occurs while executing the deferred transaction.
+On error action, informing of this action is conveyed to the sender of a deferred transaction when an objective error occurs while implementing the deferred transaction.
 This action is not meant to be called directly.

 Parameter Name | Description
 --- | ---